gutow/tljh_grp_utils/Readme.md

      However, all members of the group can read and copy these documents.
      Documents should not be saved directly in the `published` folder because any member of the group can delete them, but not edit.

+Hope this is useful to some.
+I encourage someone to integrate this into the jupyterhub administrative web interface.

  Jonathan Gutow <gutow@uwosh.edu>
  June 2020